 National Anton Resource for Biomolecular Simulation

 Anton is a special-purpose supercomputer for biomolecular simulation designed and constructed by D. E. Shaw Research (DESRES).
-PSC eagerly anticipates that the third-generation Anton system will become operational at PSC in early spring 2025.
-This 64-node Anton system will replace and greatly enhance the capabilities of PSC’s second-generation machine.
+PSC is pleased to announce that the third-generation Anton system will become operational at PSC during the last week of March, 2025.
+This 64-node Anton system replaces and greatly enhances the capabilities of PSC’s second-generation machine.

 Anton systems were designed to vastly accelerate the process of molecular dynamics (MD) simulation.
 With Anton, biomedical researchers can gain valuable insight into the motions and interactions of proteins and other biologically important molecules.
 The MD research community uses Anton at PSC to investigate significant biological phenomena that due in part to their intrinsically long timescales have been outside the reach of even the most powerful general-purpose supercomputers.